j-gardner/arconix-testimonials/readme.txt

 * Use the shortcode `[ac-testimonials]` on a post, page or other area
 * Place `<?php echo do_shortcode( "[ac-testimonials]" ); ?>` in the desired page template

+= Why is the plugin unstyled? =

+With no 2 themes exactly alike, it's impossible to style a plugin that seamlessly integrates without issue.
+That's why I made the plugin flexible -- copy `includes/testimonials.css` to the root of your theme's folder and rename it to `arconix-testimonials.css`.
+My plugin will try automatically load that file.
+Or you can add the styles to your theme's `style.css`

 = Is there any other documentation? =

 * Visit the plugin's [Wiki Page](http://arcnx.co/atwiki) for all the plugin's documentation
 * Tutorials on advanced plugin usage can be found at [Arconix Computers](http://arconixpc.com/tag/arconix-testimonials)